 And please remember – we will never cut off your water supply if you can’t pay your bill.

-More information on the kind of help available can be found here
+More information on the kind of help companies put in place in March, in the early stages of the lockdown to provide immediate assistance to customers, can be found here

 Contacting your water company